 Michael is a lifelong Badger, having received his B.S., M.A., and Ph.D. from the University of Wisconsin.
-He is teaching Bowdoin for the third of four years, with a "hiatus" spent teaching at the University of Richmond.
-He has taught Ancient Greek, Roman History, Greek Civilization, and Latin of all levels, including advanced courses on Ovid, Seneca, and Roman Biography.
-This fall he is teaching Introductory Latin and Advanced Latin: Roman Tragedy.
+He teaches classes of all levels in Latin and Greek, as well as courses in ancient culture (Mythology, Greek Civilization) and Roman history and politics, particularly of the Roman Republic.
+This fall he is teaching an advanced Latin course on Cicero and two sections of Introductory Latin.
 In the spring he will continue the Introductory Latin sequence and will teach Mythology, which will center on the incredibly influential and entertaining world of Greek myth and story-telling.
-Additionally, he is directing two honors projects: a student's re-imagined production of Aristophanes' Acharnians, and a philological examination of Tacitus' characterization of the Augustus' successor, Tiberius.

 Michael specializes in Greco-Roman historiography, with a particular focus on literary and ideological filtering in historians of the Roman empire.
 His focus has been on the Imperial Greek philosopher/moralist Plutarch, and he has published and lectured extensively on the Parallel Lives.
 Plutarch, a mainland Greek made a Roman citizen under Trajan, was primarily concerned with instructing his students on how to become better individuals and citizens through a process of self-reflection and critical thought, and his Parallel Lives are an attempt to set universal examples meant to instruct and teach citizens and politicians across the ages.
 As Emerson wrote, "One cannot read Plutarch without a tingling of the blood."